h3rb/gml-pro/README.md

   The License covers:
    Datasets, Images, Audio, GML Source Code, GLSL Source Code, Documentation

-   CRT1,CRT2,
+   CRT1,CRT2, and some other third-parties cited in the GLSL source code.
+Many comments were removed from the source code, or shortened, to expedite the compilation process.
+Because of this, I share the following statement:
    Some shaders were based on shaders provided to the public domain by Themaister and also the author of mari0, someone named DOLLS, a person named cgwg, and a few other "anonymous copyright holders" -- and have various licenses.
 GPL was offered as a license, but many of them are based on the work of other authors, and we're not sure who they were.
 HQ4X for instance is an implementation of a technique discussed in a Siggraph paper, and some of the other shaders are merely knockoffs of either HQ4X or the Bloom shader.

 */